 You will need also to identify your primary wood tools.
 Typically these woodworking tools work or are operating at the same time.
 It is important to know this when designing your dust collection duct size.

-I you would like to know a little more about a dust collection system for a small wood shop take a look at the below video.
+If you would like to know a little more about a dust collection system for a small woodshop take a look at the below video.